msimecek/Image-Recognition-HoL/1-Face.md

 ## Testing the app

-1. Go to **FaceFrontend** and start it: `http-server`.
+1. Using the console, navigate to **FaceFrontend** folder and start local server: `http-server`.
 2. Press **F5** in Visual Studio Code to run the API.
-3. Navigate to http://localhost:8080 with your browser.
+3. In your web browser navigate to http://localhost:8080 .
 4. Enter the name of your person group to the first field.
 5. Enter the person ID to the second field.
 6. Click **Add face**.